WhiteflagProtocol/whiteflag-standard/wf-specification.md

 ```

 However, for practical purposes the object published at the provided URL must
-be a flattened JWS JSON Serialization object:
+be a flattened JWS JSON serialisation object:

 ```json
 {